bsprakashbs/portfolio/index.md

  * * *

 ### Professional Experience:
-- #### AI Engineer | Data Scientist | [Project link](https://github.com/bsprakashbs/DataScience_Projects)
+- #### AI Engineer | Data Scientist
+  - ####  Project 1 :  Predict Irealnd House price | [Project link](https://github.com/bsprakashbs/DataScience_Projects)

     - Research state-of-the-art AI techniques, including machine learning (ML), deep learning, and natural language processing (NLP).
     - Collect, clean, preprocess, and analyze large datasets
     - Design and implement machine learning models, such as  linear regression, Hyper tuning,cross val,random forest etc..
     - Fine-tune and optimize model performance using techniques like hyperparameter tuning and feature engineering.
     - Implementing Data Cleaning, outlier reduction, one hot coding, Train test split, choose the right ML models
     - Built predictive models for House prices Dataset.
     - Used Fast API for the web page

+  - ####  Project 2 : Deep Lerning- Image classification -Tensor Flow -Keras | [Project link](https://github.com/bsprakashbs/Deep_Learning_Plant_village)

+    - This project is in progress..
+    - Collect, clean, preprocess, and analyze large datasets(Plant Village)
+    - Used Tensorflow to load images
+    - Keras - performance tuning- to use cache value
+    - Kearas Rescaling and Resizng for model requirements-
+    - Kearas Data Augmentation to train the image in a different perspective

 - #### Data Engineer
-  - Responsible for 3 Complex Application which includes Development, testing and production Deployment.
+  - Responsible for Complex Application which includes Development, testing and production Deployment.
   - Involved with upstream and downstream application during each change request to make sure data flow does not impact with other applications.
   - Coordinate with Business Users and Business Analyst to understand the requirement.
   - Involved in requirement gathering, impact analysis, risk mitigation, effort estimations.